About Heritage Education Funds

 What is Heritage Education Funds? +

-Heritage Education Funds is one of Canada's leading fixed-income Registered Education Savings Plan ("RESP") providers.
-Since 1965, Heritage Education Funds has been helping hundreds of thousands of families save for their Beneficiaries' post-secondary education.
-To date we have helped more than 400,000 Canadians save for the post-secondary education of their Beneficiaries.
+Heritage Education Funds is one of Canada's leading group Registered Education Savings Plan (RESP) providers.
+Since 1965, Heritage Education Funds has been helping hundreds of thousands of families save for their beneficiaries' post-secondary education.
+Together with our subscribers, we have helped almost 440,000 children with post-secondary education.

 What is the Heritage Educational Foundation? +

-The Heritage Educational Foundation was created to support the cultural and environmental education of our community.
-The Foundation provides resources to help students and parents pursue their post-secondary education goals through the help of the Heritage Educational Foundation's Council.
-The council includes notable representatives from Canadian associations, government parties, and businesses.
-The council is proud to share the same belief that higher education is important for sustaining the integrity of Canadian communities.
+The Heritage Educational Foundation (the "Foundation") was created to support the cultural and environmental education of our community.
+The Foundation provides resources to help students and parents pursue their post-secondary education goals.

 About RESPs